 We do 2 week long sprints where we have a grooming/planning twice in a week and a retro meeting once after sprint completion.
 We use Jira to track work and create story tickets with a number indicating the complexity of the task.
 Then, each day I work on a certain ticket, make a PR, get it reviewed, tested by QA and then shipped to production.
 I work in an open-office environment so you can see people moving, talking, having fun.
 The environment is lively and so is the team.
 They encourage taking time to learn or ask questions.
 I really like the industry so far.

 Imposter syndrome is common for some developers.
 Have you ever felt that?
-If so, how did you deal with it?

 In the tech industry, imposter syndrome is the friend who visits you the most.
 I almost feel it every other day.
 When I was learning how to code, things felt super hard.
 Imposter syndrome used to show up depending on how much I was struggling.